sukhe/UBNT-and-MikroTik-command-line-discovery-utility/README.md

 The search is performed both using proprietary protocols and CDP and LLDP protocols.
 Therefore, devices from other manufacturers may be present in the results.

 You can explicitly specify which protocols to use.
-Or you can specify the `u` or `m` options to use the same protocol set as Ubiquity and Microtik.
+Or you can specify the `u` or `m` options to use the same protocol sets as Ubiquity and Microtik.

 Because different protocols have different data fields - you can save the results for each protocol in a separate file.

 The program was tested on Python 3.7 and 3.8 on Debian 10 and FreeBSD 13.

-## Using the discovery.py
+### Working principles

 First, you need to specify where the program receives data from.

 There are two possible options:
-1) capturing packets from the network (specify the interface name)
+1. capturing packets from the network (specify the interface name)
-2) parsing a file with previously captured packets (specify the file name)
+2. parsing a file with previously captured packets (specify the file name)

 Packet capturing can be active or passive (silence).
 In passive mode, it simply listens to the network and captures suitable packets.